DEFINITION OF TERMS

 Make decisions based on Sundog Media profitability.
-Of course I want to perform what we have proposed and put out a great product, but it is crucial that we pay attention to what was promised and account for changes or a creep in scope.
-So… if they’ve been quoted a Paypal donations button in their proposal and they want to make it into an online registration form or unique solution, talk money, time and expectations before providing the service.
+Be aware of promises/commitments vs changes and a creep in scope.
+We want to perform what we have proposed and put out a great product, but it is crucial that we pay attention changes in scope. ie. If they’ve been quoted a Paypal donations button in their proposal and they want to make it into an online registration form or unique solution, talk money, time and expectations before providing the service.
 Don’t just provide the creep in scope of service gratis unless it’s approved by Joe or Cathy.

 Don’t be shy.
 Post status reports to customers about what you are doing so they know work is progressing.
 Remember – customer communication is part of doing the work.
 When you’re open with the customers, they are very gracious with timelines.
 If any of you have any suggestions or words of wisdom in regards to improving expectations and communications as a team and with our customers, please let us know.

 WORK PLACE SAFETY